Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-Take a look at this table to see the points system structure for drivers 21 and older.
+Look at this table for the points system structure for drivers 21 and older.

 Colorado Points System for Drivers 21 and Older